 The far-reaching cross media initiative reached millions of consumers via an Original Network Television Entertaiment Special, Online Content, Numerous Live Events, Celebrity Endorsements, Custom Interstitials, Global PR, Proprietary Concert DVD and CD, and In-Store Promotions.

-EVI led and managed an extensive team that included RMHC, McDonald’s Corporate Communications, McDonald’s Franchisees, Advertising, McDonald’s Marketing and PR Agencies, Sponsor Partners and Television Networks.
+Barun and EVI led and managed an extensive team that included RMHC, McDonald’s Corporate Communications, McDonald’s Franchisees, Advertising, McDonald’s Marketing and PR Agencies, Sponsor Partners and Television Networks.

 A full sponsorship integration effort was created with Disney, Coca-Cola and Yahoo, leveraging the power of those brands in the platform activation.

 The program fully engaged the 30,000 McDonald’s restaurants in 121 countries around the world, culminating with World Children’s Day at McDonald’s on November 20, 2002.

 Utilizing music as the emotional connection to the hearts and souls of consumers, the centerpiece of the platform was “The Concert for World Children’s Day”, a one-hour ABC primetime entertainment special.
 Music Directed by 16-time Grammy winner David Foster, the concert starred Celine Dion, Enrique Iglesias, Michael Buble, Josh Groban, Peter Cetera, Nick Carter of the Backstreet Boys, Yolanda Adams and members of the Chicago Symphony Orchestra.
 The special was rebroadcast on ABC Family Channel and followed by a one-year run on PBS stations aross America.